cpg

 INT64

 - Default: 60.
 Maximum numbers of neighbors to consider candidate matches to a given location.
 Only this many closest neighbors will be taken into account when looking for a location's match.
-Increasing this value will increase the computation time and requirements of the procedure.max_distance
+Increasing this value will increase the computation time and requirements of the procedure.

 INT64

 - Default: 500.
 Maximum distance in meters to consider candidate matches to a given location.
 Only locations within this many meters of each other will be considered candidates for matching.
-Increasing this value will increase the computation time and requirements of the procedure.weights
+Increasing this value will increase the computation time and requirements of the procedure.

-JSON-formatted
+JSON-formatted STRING

 containing a mapping with two values, used to weight the average of the two different similarities.
-If provided, both values should be provided, since the normalization could distort the weights in case a single one was provided.weights.text_similarity
+If provided, both values should be provided, since the normalization could distort the weights in case a single one was provided.

 FLOAT64

 - Default: 0.7.
-Weight of the text similarity computed, defaults to0.7
+Weight of the text similarity computed, defaults to 0.7

 FLOAT64